IsCaster/node-tair-rdb/README.md

 	 * @params namespace: the area(namespace) of data, number 0~1023, optional, default is 0
 	 * @params initValue: if key is not exist, give it a value
 	 * @params expire: if key is not exist, the new value`s expire(seconds)
-	 * @params callback(err, data): data is the count number after incr or decr.
+	 * @params callback(err, data): data is the count number after incr or decr

     Tair.smembers (key, namespace, callback, datatype)
      * get all members of a set
      * @params key：must be string
      * @params namespace: the area(namespace) of data, number 0~1023, optional, default is 0
      * @params callback(err, data):
-     * @params datatype: 'string' or 'buffer', returned data type, default is string.
+     * @params datatype: 'string' or 'buffer', returned data type, default is string

     Tair.zrangebyscore (key, namespace, start, end, callback, datatype, limit, with_score )
      * Returns all the elements in the sorted set at `key` with a score between `start` and `end` (including elements with score equal to `start` or `end`).
 The elements are considered to be ordered from low to high scores.